-OSERS is funded by statutory contribution rates for members, the School District and the State of Nebraska.
-If the statutory contribution rate is less than the actuarially determined contribution, the School District will contribute the difference.
+OSERS is funded by statutory contribution rates for members, the District and the State of Nebraska.
+If the statutory contribution rate is less than the actuarially determined contribution, the District will contribute the difference.
 The actuarially determined contributions in the schedule of employer contributions are calculated as of the valuation date that falls within the fiscal year in which contributions are reported.

-The following actuarial methods and assumptions were used to determine the actuarially determined contribution reported for the most recent measurement date, August 31, 2018 (based on the January 1, 2018 actuarial valuation).
+The following actuarial methods and assumptions were used to determine the actuarially determined contribution reported for the most recent measurement date, August 31, 2020 (based on the January 1, 2020 actuarial valuation).

-Actuarial cost method Entry age normal Amortization method Level percentage of payroll, closed Remaining amortization period Layered bases with remaining periods ranging from 24 to 26 years Asset valuation method Market related smoothed value Price inflation 2.75% Salary increases, including price inflation 3.75 - 6.25% Long-term rate of return, net of investment expense, including price inflation 7.50% Cost-of-living adjustments 1.50% if hired before July 1, 2013 1.00% if hired on or after July 1, 2013 Medical COLA of \$10 per month for each year retired (max \$250/month) if hired before July 1, 2016
+Actuarial cost method Entry age normal Amortization method Level percentage of payroll, closed Remaining amortization period Layered bases with the Legacy base amortized over a closed 30- year period beginning January 1, 2019.
+All subsequent based are amortized over a closed 30-year period beginning on the valuation date.
+Asset valuation method Market related smoothed value Price inflation 2.75% Salary increases, including price inflation 3.75 - 6.25% Long-term rate of return, net of investment expense, including price inflation 7.50% Cost-of-living adjustments 1.50% if hired before July 1, 2013 1.00% if hired on or after July 1, 2013 Medical COLA of \$10 per month for each year retired (max \$250/month) if hired before July 1, 2016

-Changes of benefit terms: The following changes to the Plan provisions were made by the Nebraska Legislature and reflected in the valuation performed as of September 1 (January 1 starting 2017) listed below:
+Changes of benefit terms: The following changes to the Plan provisions were made by the Nebraska Legislature and reflected in the valuation performed as of September 1 (January 1 starting in 2017) listed below:

-- 2018: The 2017 session of the Nebraska Legislature enacted Legislative Bill 415 (LB 415), which changed the retirement provisions for members hired on or after July 1, 2018 to match the School Employees Retirement System of the State of Nebraska.
+2018: The 2017 session of the Nebraska Legislature enacted Legislative Bill 415 (LB 415), which changed the retirement provisions for members hired on or after July 1, 2018 to match the School Employees Retirement System of the State of Nebraska.
 Retirement eligibility for members hired on or after July 1, 2018 is set at age 60 with 85 points (age plus service) or age 60 with five years of service.
 Benefits are unreduced at age 60 with 85 points.
 Early retirement eligibility is age 60 with five years of service.
+No medical COLA is provided for members hired on or after July 1, 2016.

+The 2018 session of the Nebraska Legislature enacted Legislative Bill 1005 (LB 1005), which states that the School District must contribute an amount equal to or greater than the actuarially required contribution rate provided in the most recent valuation report.

-No medical COLA is provided for members hired on or after July 1, 2018. - 2017: The 2016 session of the Nebraska Legislature enacted Legislative Bill 447 (LB 447), which changed the retirement provisions for members hired on or after July 1, 2016 to match the School Employees Retirement System of the State of Nebraska.
+2017: The 2016 session of the Nebraska Legislature enacted Legislative Bill 447 (LB 447), which changed the retirement provisions for members hired on or after July 1, 2016 to match the School Employees Retirement System of the State of Nebraska.
 Retirement eligibility for members hired on or after July 1, 2016 is set at 35 years of services, age 55 with 85 points (age plus service) or age 60 with five years of service.
-Benefits are unreduced with 35 years of service or at age 55 with 85 points.
+Benefits are unreduced with 35 years of service or at age 55 with

+85 points.
 Early retirement eligibility is age 60 with five years of service.
 No medical COLA is provided for members hired on or after July 1, 2016.